norcalbiostat/prof_website/content/home/teaching.md

 * [Curated data sets](data/)
 Wherever possible I try to use real world, non pre-processed data in the classroom.
 * [Applied Statistics Notebook](https://norcalbiostat.github.io/AppliedStatistics_notes/)
 A compilation of Applied Statistics lecture notes using [Bookdown](https://bookdown.org/) that I use in multiple classes.
-Most of the examples are in R, some SPSS instructions or links to SPSS help pages sprinkled throughout.
+5